johannschopplich/nuxt-api-party/docs/guide/migration.md

 })
 ```

-If you previously used the following environment variables in your project's `.env` file:
+If you are using the following environment variables in your project's `.env` file:

 ```bash
 API_PARTY_BASE_URL=your-api-url